 Stratton Mountain School’s Student Leadership Program is designed to increase ownership amongst the student body and enhance the overall community of the school.
 Student leadership positions, which are chosen by a committee of faculty members, are well-respected by the staff and require commitment as well as previously demonstrated leadership capabilities.

-Respect: The student has earned the respect of the staff and his or her peers.
+Respect: Has earned the respect of the staff and his or her peers.
 He or she is always respectful of others.

 Student Leadership Positions: